Wimberton/OriginPalia/README.md

 A multi-purpose tool for Palia, written in C++.
 Open source for non-commercial usage, looking for contributors.

-<p>OriginPalia comes packed with general enhancements like Instant Fishing, ESPs, Silent Aim, Teleport to entities, and more.
-OriginPalia is still in active development, there may be a few bugs.</p>
+OriginPalia comes packed with general enhancements like Instant Fishing, ESPs, Silent Aim, Teleport to entities, and more.
+OriginPalia is still in active development, there may be a few bugs.

-<p>Big thanks to @klukule for their Palia ESP DX11 / DX12 source on GitHub.
-Without that, I wouldn't have taken the time to build something from it.</p>
+Big thanks to @klukule for their [Palia ESP DX11 / DX12 source on GitHub](https://github.com/klukule/PaliaHook).
+Without that, I wouldn't have taken the time to build something from it.

-<p>Thanks to @VoidPollo for the continued work, restructuring, and mainteinace!
+Thanks to @VoidPollo for the continued work, restructuring, and mainteinace!
 A real CHAD in the team!
-Couldn't do this without you! <3</p>
+Couldn't do this without you!

 ## Compatibility
 - Standalone Client Support